Lenovo Legion Go Lite confirmed: What we know and want to see

 During the Lenovo Innovate Conference in Thailand, Lenovo Gaming Category Manager Clifford Chong claimed that he's "looking towards when the time comes right" to have "the next generation provide even more features."
 He also said, "There are still engineering efforts to try to bring the next wave of features to the product."

-This interview made me believe that Chong was talking about a Lenovo Legion Go 2, and while he still might be referring to such in this case, Jez Corden from Windows Central reported that his sources claimed a device titled the Lenovo Legion Go Lite was in development.
+This interview made me believe that Chong was talking about a Lenovo Legion Go 2, and while he still might be referring to such in this case, Jez Corden from Windows Central reported that his sources claimed the Lenovo Legion Go Lite was in development.
 His report suggested it will sport a Z1 processor, which would mean a base Z1 or Z1 Extreme.

 Based on the product page discovered by VideoCardz, we know it'll have a 7-inch display, an HDMI cable, and dual fan cooling.
 An HDMI port is a vital addition and likely implies that the detachable joycons and backstand won't be included.
 It would make sense, considering the Nintendo Switch Lite follows a similar naming convention and didn't include either of those things.